USNS Comfort Performs A Cataract Surgery

 |0

-This work, USNS Comfort Performs A Cataract Surgery [Image 4 of 4], by PO2 Deven Fernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USNS Comfort Performs A Cataract Surgery, by PO2 Deven Fernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.